mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 {% include image.html file="taskrabbit-receipt.jpg" alt="$95.55 receipt for my TaskRabbit task" max_width="800px" img_link=true fig_caption="TaskRabbit receipt from my keyboard cleaning task" %}

-## Not as dumb as it seems
+## It's not *that* dumb

 This is a story that I jokingly told to family and friends for years.
-And when I talk to them about outsourcing, they jokingly say, "Oh, tell me again about how I should spend $100 to clean a $40 keyboard."
+And they dutifully bring it up any time I give them financial advice.

-But I maintain that this story is not as dumb as it seems.
-Sure, I could have just bought a new keyboard instead of cleaning the old one, but that wouldn't have solved my problem.
-One of my constraints is that I didn't want to throw away a perfectly good keyboard.
-If my time was worth more than $26/hr, and I'm no more skilled at cleaning keyboards than Jaclyn S., then it was the right decision to hire her, even though the cost was ridiculous relative to the cost of the keyboard itself.
+But it's not as dumb as it might seem.
+People ask why I didn't just clean the keyboard myself instead of spending almost $100.
+Assuming that my time is worth more than $26/hr, it still "costs" me ~$100 to do it myself, even though no money is changing hands.

-If I were to do it over, I would have just bought the new keyboard and listed the old one in the criagslist free section.
-I left NYC about a year ago, and I now live in a small town where craigslist isn't so popular, but there is an active [buy nothing](https://buynothingproject.org) group, where people will often take unwanted but still functional items.
-The problem with both of these is that the people who accept stuff are generally flaky and kind of waste time by failing to show up or demanding I hand deliver the item to their house.
+There's also the obvious solution of buying a brand new keyboard and throwing the dirty one in the trash.
+But I just don't want to be so wasteful to throw out perfectly functional items just because they're dirty.

+If I had to do this again, I'd post the old keyboard for free on craigslist or my local [buy nothing](https://buynothingproject.org) group.
+It's not as time efficient as throwing the item away because people who reply to those listings tend to be flaky, so it's a pain to arrange pickups, but it's better than just adding working electronics to a landfill.

 ## Outsourcing doesn't scale down

-The lesson I took from this is that outsourcing doesn't scale down very well.
-I saved myself the three hours of cleaning my keyboard, but I also lost an hour or two in scheduling the task and stressing about what was going on while she was working.
+The lesson I took from this is that outsourcing works poorly for small, one-off tasks.
+If I had to clean my keyboard every three days, then it would make sense to outsource it all to Jaclyn S. As a one time job, I saved myself three hours of cleaning my keyboard, but I lost a few hours arranging it and stressing about what was going on while she worked.

-Outsourcing small tasks works fine if they're repeated.
-Like my house cleaner takes only about 90 minutes to clean my house, but it's a regular pattern now, so I have to do very little in terms of management.